Independent test organization

-Affiliation of testing organizations
+Affiliation

 Many suppliers or vendors offer some chemical testing, physical testing, and software testing as a free service to customers.
 It is common for businesses to partner with reputable suppliers: Many suppliers have certified quality management systems such as ISO 9000 or allow customers to conduct technical and quality audits.
 Data from testing is commonly shared.
 There is sometimes a risk that supplier testing may tend to be self-serving and not completely impartial.

 Large companies often have their own specialized staff and testing facilities laboratory.
 Corporate engineers know their products, manufacturing capabilities, logistics system, and their customers best.
 Cost reduction of existing products and cost avoidance for new products have been documented.

 Another option is to use paid consultants, Independent contractors, and third-party test laboratories.
 They are commonly chosen for specialized expertise, for access to certain test equipment, for surge projects, or where independent testing is otherwise required.
 Many have certifications and accreditations: ISO 9000, ISO/IEC 17025, and various governing agencies.

 Independent third party laboratories should not be affiliated with any supplier as such affiliation creates bias.